“You don’t have to cook fancy or complicated masterpieces – just cook good food from fresh ingredients”

 This easy Curry Pumpkin or Kadu ki Sabzi is another super simple, one pot recipe from the Punjabi cuisine that makes a hearty, healthy family meal served with rice or roti.
-Add a few condiments, like pickles and chutneys, and some raita to make it an absolute treat.
+Add a few condiments, like pickles and chutneys, and some raita to change this humble curry pumpkin into an absolute treat.
+Why easy?
+Because most Punjabi dry or semi-dry curries use very basic kitchen staple spices and ingredients.
+In this curry pumpkin too we make a quick base with onion, garlic, tomatoes, salt, red chillies, turmeric, coriander and cumin.

-I used to avoid cooking anything with Kadu, petha or hard skinned pumpkin simply because cutting and peeling the Kadu always took so much effort and time.
-Most times I ended cutting my hand pretty bad with it or I had to wait for my husband to help me with this laborious task.
+I used to avoid cooking anything with Halwa Kadu, petha or hard skinned pumpkin simply because cutting and peeling it always took so much effort and time.
+Most times, I ended up cutting my hand pretty bad with it or I had to wait for my husband to help me with this laborious task.
 But no more!
-Thankfully I found this easy tip somewhere on the Internet a few years back to cook the pumpkin before cutting or peeling it.
+Thankfully, I found this easy tip somewhere on the Internet a few years back to Roast Whole Pumpkin before cutting or peeling it.
 All you have to do is wash the whole big thing from outside.
-Cut it into two halves with skin on, wrap it in foil sheets and bake in a preheated oven till it is nice and tender.
+Simply wrap it in a foil sheet and roast in the oven till done.
+Cut it into two halves if it’s too big for your oven.

-The baking time can vary according to your requirement.
+The baking time can vary according to the size of pumpkin and your oven temperature.
 If you want the pieces slightly firm for salads, you can bake it just enough to make the skin tender enough to slip off easily.
-If you want to add it to soups, pies, curries or make puree, cook it all the way till the flesh is buttery and creamy.
-You can test for doneness every five minutes after the first 10 minutes.
+Moreover if you want to add it to soups, pies, curries or make puree, cook it all the way till the flesh is buttery and creamy.
+You can test for doneness every five minutes after the first 30 minutes.
 Just poke with a knife or fork to check how tender the skin is.
+I buy a 2-3 kg pumpkin, roast it whole for 90 minutes to 2 hours.
+Then chop some into cubes and purée the rest.
+It saves me the trouble of going through the process again and again, and I have ready to use pumpkin for whatever sweet and savoury recipes I need it for in the freezer.

 1/2 kg pumpkin flesh